wmarshall484/DSI_LECTURES_2/multi-armed-bandit/jack_bennetto/jb-multi-armed-bandit.md

 Frequentist procedure

-* Choose n (number of experiments/samples) based on expected size of effect
+* Choose n (number of experiments/samples) based on expected size of effect.
 * Run **all** experiments and observe the data.
-* The significance is probability of getting result (or more extreme) assuming no effect
+* The significance is probability of getting result (or more extreme) assuming no effect.
-* Doesn't tell you how likely it is that a is better than b
+* Doesn't tell you how likely it is that a is better than b.

+(aside: Wald sequential analysis)

 # Bayesian A/B testing

-* No need to choose n beforehand
+* No need to choose n beforehand.
-* Update knowledge as the experiment runs
+* Update knowledge as the experiment runs.
-* Gives probability of *anything you want*
+* Gives probability of *anything you want*.

-why doesn't everyone like this better?
+Why doesn't everyone like this better?

 # Objectives